Cross Contract Calls

 Contract A is registered with the environment using the imported Wasm.

-Contract B is registered with the environment using the contract type.
+Contract B is registered with the environment using the contract type and the contract instance is compiled into the Rust binary.

 All public functions within an impl